Virginia jet crash victims remembered: “I could not love a human being more”

 Smith leaves behind one son in Jamaica, who could not be reached.

-Prior to the crash, Azarian, her daughter Aria and Smith were in North Carolina to visit John and Barbara Rumpel.
-The couple said that when they met Azarian, she reminded them of their daughter, Victoria, who had died at age 19 in a scuba diving accident.
+Prior to the crash, Azarian, her daughter Aria and Smith, were in North Carolina to visit Azarian’s adoptive parents, the prominent Republican donors John and Barbara Rumpel.

+Azarian, who grew up in Connecticut and New Hampshire with her biological mother, met the Rumpels by chance as an adult.
+The couple said Azarian reminded them of their daughter, Victoria, who had died at age 19 in a scuba diving accident.

 “We just grew closer and closer and closer together,” John Rumpel recalled.